gusarov/river/README.md

 Installation: ```Install-Package River```

-How to wrap you existing TCP connection to SOCKS proxy:
+How to wrap your existing TCP connection to SOCKS proxy:

 Original:
 ```cs